COLUMN

 “Bio” refers to the body and “feedback” means to provide information.

-The Body is Dynamic
+The State of Body is Dynamic

-The body at “now” is different from the body in the “past” (e.g., one hour ago), and the body in the “future” (e.g., one hour later) is also changing.
-The heart beats constantly, blood circulates through the body, causing pulses in the blood vessels, and skin temperature changes.
+The heart beats constantly, blood circulates through the body causing pulsations in the blood vessels and skin temperature changes.
 Sweating varies to regulate body temperature, the gastrointestinal tract undergoes peristalsis, and muscles alternate between tension and relaxation.

 Biofeedback Diagram

-Psychophysiological Indicators
+Psychophysiological Measures

 • Electromyography (to observe muscle tension related to conditions like stiff shoulders and headaches)